 14:10 intermittent fasting hasn’t been studied as much as other intermittent fasting schedules.

-That said, one study, in which people with metabolic syndrome followed a 14:10 intermittent fasting schedule for 12 weeks showed some promising health benefits.[3]
+But one study found that people with metabolic syndrome metabolic syndrome who followed a 14:10 intermittent fasting schedule for 12 weeks experienced several promising health benefits.[9]

 Reduced cholesterol levels